The Myth of the Perfect Launch

 So founders unconsciously delay the moment of exposure by finding more work to do.
 There's always a legitimate-sounding reason to wait one more week: we need better onboarding, the error handling isn't robust enough, the design needs another pass.

-But here's the uncomfortable truth: the feedback you're afraid of is the exact information you need to build something people actually want.
+But here's the uncomfortable truth: the feedback you're afraid of is the exact information you need to build something people actually want - the same honest signal you'd chase in customer interviews that don't lie to you.
 Avoiding that feedback doesn't protect you - it just ensures you'll spend more time building the wrong thing before you finally discover it's wrong.

 The Compounding Cost of Delay